 Some people may think…

-- “And why is it better than a tablet?”
+• “And why is it better than a tablet?”
 It has no screen glare, even in bright sunlight.
-And more important, a single battery charge lasts weeks.
+And more importantly, a single battery charge lasts weeks.

-- “But I like how books smell…” Do not worry, you can get a spray-can for this purpose.
-A quick spritz from the aerosol and your kindle will smell like a real book.
+• “But I like how books smell…” Do not worry, you can get a spray-can for this purpose.
+With a quick spritz from the aerosol, your Kindle will smell like a real book.
 (I have not tried this, but it is real).

 Appendix: How can I transfer books to my Kindle?